Medicare Advantage vs. Medicare Supplement Plans

 Medicare Supplement plans offer additional coverage to Original Medicare with low to no out-of-pocket costs.
 The chart below reviews the pros and cons of Medicare Advantage and Medicare Supplement plans.

-When it comes to Medicare Advantage vs. Medicare Supplements, the biggest complaint we hear from our clients is that they are unable to accurately predict their out-of-pocket costs when enrolled in a Medicare Advantage plan.
-They are also shocked that there are so many hoops to jump through and many times they have been stalled by needing to get 2-4 second opinions, before receiving treatment for their condition.
-They find out the hard way, that having a Medicare Advantage Plan is like the Man Behind The Curtain in the Wizard of OZ, because your insurance company sadly has the final say on your coverage and your treatment, you don't and sadly, neither does your doctor.
+When it comes to Medicare Advantage vs. Medicare Supplements, the most common complaint we hear from our clients is that they cannot accurately predict their out-of-pocket costs when enrolled in a Medicare Advantage plan.
+They are also shocked that there are so many hoops to jump through, and many times they have been stalled by needing to get 2-4 second opinions before receiving treatment for their condition.
+They find out the hard way that having a Medicare Advantage Plan is like the Man Behind The Curtain in the Wizard of OZ, because your insurance company sadly has the final say on your coverage and your treatment, you don't, and sadly, neither does your doctor.

 On the other hand, the biggest compliment we hear from clients is regarding Medicare Supplement plans.
-Most beneficiaries stick with Medicare Supplement plans because of their ease and reliability.
-The option to go to any doctor that accepts Original Medicare is the cherry on top of Medicare Supplement plans.
+Most beneficiaries choose Medicare Supplement plans for their ease and reliability.
+The option to see any doctor who accepts Original Medicare is the cherry on top of Medicare Supplement plans.

 Which Plan Is Better in the End, a Medicare Advantage Plan or a Medigap Plan (Medicare Supplement)?

 Medicare does not offer a one-size-fits-all plan.
-So, the best policy for you is the policy that best meets your healthcare needs.
+The best policy for you is the one that best meets your healthcare needs.

 In contrast, Medicare Advantage plans are the best option if you hope to save on monthly premiums and receive additional benefits while accepting responsibility for additional out-of-pocket costs at the doctor’s office.